spryker/spryker-docs/docs/scos/dev/tutorials-and-howtos/howtos/howto-create-and-register-a-mail-provider.md

 ---
-title: HowTo - Create and register a mail provider
+title: "HowTo: Create and register a mail provider"
 description: Use the guide to create and register a mail provider in the Mail module.
 last_updated: Jun 16, 2021
 template: howto-guide-template